andreisucman/elagrade-frontend/outstatic/content/posts/do-specialized-essay-graders-even-make-sense-when-you-can-grade-papers-with-chatgpt-for-free.md

 When ChatGPT just rolled out at the end of 2022, it could do a lot of things.
 The model had exceptional attention to detail and a high ratio of meaningful answers.

-Later introduced the premium GP4 version was even smarter.
+Later introduced the premium GP4 version was even better.
 It was so smart that it gave the impression that you were talking to a real person.

 This was so by design.

 The producing company OpenAI aimed to create a wow effect which would save it from the need to promote their product as the promotion would happen organically via word of mouth.